What is data completeness?

 Why is data completeness required?

-Resolution Intelligence Cloud supports data completeness in Behaviour Analytics to ensure that the predictions are accurate and the overall performance of the ML models is improved.
+Resolution Intelligence Cloud supports data completeness in behavior analytics to ensure that the predictions are accurate and the overall performance of the ML models is improved.

-With data completeness, you can gain enhanced transparency in your Behaviour Analytical models and detect data ingestion impediments throughout the data pipelines.
+With data completeness, you can gain enhanced transparency in your behavioral analytical models and detect data ingestion impediments throughout the data pipelines.

 - Model aggregation interval